 I am fascinated by the Utes.

-According to their history, as long as there have been people, the Utes have frequented the grounds at Garden of the Gods.
+According to their history, as long as there have been people, the Utes have frequented the grounds of the Garden of the Gods.
 They had lived there for thousands of years before white settlers reached the region in the 1700s.

 In the early part of the 18th century, the Utes were the only American Indian tribe in the area.
 The Apaches lived out on Colorado’s eastern plains.

-Due to forced relocation of a number of tribes, eventually the Comanche, Cheyenne and Arapaho tribes moved into the region, as well.
+Due to the forced relocation of a number of tribes, eventually, the Comanche, Cheyenne, and Arapaho tribes moved into the region, as well.